-To transfer the title of a previously-owned vehicle which is currently titled in the state of Wyoming, you will need the following:
+To transfer the title of a pre-owned vehicle which is currently titled in the state of Wyoming, you will need the following:

-- If the vehicle is purchased from a dealer, you must have a Wyoming Sales/Use tax form and present it with the above documents.
-This is not required if the vehicle was purchased from an individual.
+If the vehicle is purchased from a dealer, you must have a Wyoming Sales/Use tax form and the dealer`s purchase invoice.
 If purchased from a dealer, you may also be provided with a Dealer Reassignment Form which the dealer may have you sign and have your signature notarized.

-- A Security Agreement/Loan Concract or UCC financing statement if the vehicle is financed.
+A Security Agreement/Loan Contract or UCC financing statement if the vehicle is financed.